No, you do not need any qualifying time to enter any of the 2017/18 Open Water Swimming Series events.

 They will be published in the results section of this website and will be live throughout the race.

-If you wish to use your time to qualify for national competition and/or be eligible for points towards the 2016/17 OWS Series leaderboard, then you must adhere to Swimming Australia’s (SAL) Open Water By-Law 7 regarding swimwear.
-This By-Law is available within the full 2016/17 OWS Series Swim Suit guidelines here.
+If you wish to use your time to qualify for national competition and/or be eligible for points towards the 2017/18 OWS Series leaderboard, then you must adhere to Swimming Australia’s (SAL) Open Water By-Law 7 regarding swimwear.
+This By-Law is available within the full 2017/2018 Swimsuit guidelines found here.

 There are no restrictions on swimwear for those not looking for a nationally recognised qualifying time and/or those who are not vying for the overall Leaderboard championship.
-For the first time in 2016/17, people wearing wetsuits will be eligible for recognition medals if they finish in the top three place-getters in their age group at any event (excepting the WA Open Water State Championships).
+Continuing from last year, people wearing wetsuits will be eligible for recognition medals if they finish in the top three place-getters in their age group at any event (excepting the WA Open Water State Championships).

 Any exposed zips on wetsuits are required to be covered to prevent any safety breaches during the swim.
 If they are not covered, the participant may be asked to change into an alternate swimsuit prior to entering the water.